VirtualityForSafety/RoadTrafficSimulation3D/README.md

 # RoadTrafficSimulation3D
-A 3D road traffic simulation for experimental purposes
+A 3D road traffic simulation that contains a intersection-wise automatic city generator, vehicles and their routes generation, and Intelligent Driver Model (IDM) based on the Volkhin's code https://github.com/volkhin/RoadTrafficSimulator

+## Motivation
+SCPAR

 ## Tested environment
 * Windows 10